 We have incurred negative cash flow from operations since we started our business.
 We have spent, and expect to continue to spend, substantial amounts in connection with implementing our business strategy, including our planned product development efforts, our clinical trials and our research and development efforts.
 We will need to raise additional capital through public or private equity or debt offerings or through arrangements with strategic partners or other sources in order to continue to develop our drug candidates.
 There can be no assurance that additional capital will be available when needed or on terms satisfactory to us, if at all.
 If we are not able to raise sufficient additional capital, we will have to reduce our research and development activities.
-We believe our cash, cash equivalents, and marketable securities will be sufficient to cover our cash flow requirements for our current activities for at least the next 12 months.
+We believe our cash, cash equivalents, and marketable securities will be sufficient to cover our cash flow requirements for our current activities for at least the next 12 months from the date our financial statements are issued.